 Identical event selection criteria were used for the hydrogen and deuteron data.
-The criteria were determined by making standard cuts on the spectrometer momentum fraction ( $\delta$ ) to select a region in which the reconstruction optics is well known, a cut to restrict the HMS solid angle acceptance to events that passed directly through the collimator and not by re-scattering from the collimator edges, a missing energy cut (peak $\sim 2.22$ MeV for the deuteron) to select true ${}^{2}\mathrm{H}(e, e'p)n$ coincidences, a coincidence time cut to select true coincidence events and not accidentals, a PID cut on the SHMS calorimeter normalized total track energy to select electrons and not other sources of background (mostly pions) and a cut on the reconstructed HMS and SHMS reaction vertices to select events that originated from the same reaction vertex at the target.
+The criteria were determined by making standard cuts on the spectrometer momentum fraction ( $\delta$ ) to select a region for which the reconstruction optics are well known, a cut to restrict the HMS solid angle acceptance to events that passed directly through the collimator and not by re-scattering from the collimator edges, a "missing" energy cut (peak ~ 2.22 MeV for the deuteron) to select true H(e, e'p)n coincidences, a coincidence time cut to select true coincidence events, a PID cut on the SHMS calorimeter normalized total track energy to select electrons and not other sources of background (mostly pions), and a cut on the reconstructed HMS and SHMS reaction vertices to select events that originated from the same reaction vertex at the target.

 The experimental data yields for both hydrogen and deuteron data were normalized by the total charge and corrected for various inefficiencies.
-For ${}^{2}\text{H}(e, e'p)n$ the corrections were as follows: tracking efficiencies (98.9%-HMS, 96.4%-SHMS), total live time (92.3%), proton loss due to nuclear interactions in the HMS (4.7%)[18] and target boiling factors (4.2%)[18].
-The values in parentheses were averaged over all data sets.
+For ${}^{2}\text{H}(e, e'p)n$ , the corrections were as follows: tracking efficiencies (98.9%-HMS, 96.4%-SHMS), total live time (92.3%), proton loss inefficiency due to nuclear interactions in the HMS (4.7%) [21] and target boiling inefficiency (4.2%) [21].
+The values in parentheses were averaged over all momentum settings.

-For H(e, e'p), the corrected data yield was compared to SIMC calculations using J. Arrington's proton form factor parametrization[19] to check the spectrometer acceptance model.
+For H(e, e'p), the corrected data yield was compared to SIMC calculations using J. Arrington's proton form factor parametrization [22] to check the spectrometer acceptance model.
 The ratio of data to simulation yield was determined to be 97.6±0.3% (statistical uncertainty only).
-For H(e, e'p)n, the low missing momentum data ( $p_r = 80 \text{ MeV}/c$ ) were compared to the Hall A data (See Fig. 1).
-The good agreement gives us confidence on the measurements made at higher missing momentum settings for which no previous data exist.

-The systematic uncertainties of the measured cross sections were determined from normalization[20] and kinematic uncertainties in the beam energy and spectrometer angle/momentum settings.
-The individual contributions from normalization uncertainties were determined to be: tracking efficiencies (0.40%-HMS, 0.59%-SHMS), target boiling (0.39%), total live time (3.0%) and total charge (2.0%) for an overall normalization uncertainty added in quadrature of 3.7%.
+The systematic uncertainties of the measured cross sections were determined from normalization and kinematic uncertainties in the beam energy and spectrometer angle/momentum settings.
+The individual contributions from normalization uncertainties for each setting were determined to be (on average): tracking efficiencies (0.40%-HMS, 0.59\%-SHMS), and target boiling (0.38%) which were added in quadrature and determined to be about 0.81 % per setting.
+The systematic uncertainties due to proton loss in HMS (0.49%), total live time (3.0%), and total charge (2.0%) were the same for every setting and thus were added (in quadrature) as an overall normalization constant to the final result.

-The systematic uncertainties due to our limited knowledge of the beam energy and spectrometer angle/momentum settings were determined point-to-point in $(\theta{nq}, p_r)$ bins for each data set independently, and added in quadrature for overlapping $p_r$ bins of different data sets.
-For $\theta{nq} = 35^{\circ}, 45^{\circ}$ and $75^{\circ}$ (presented in this Letter) the overall kinematic uncertainty varied up to 6.5% for $p_r \leq 1.01 \text{ GeV/c}$ .
+The systematic uncertainties due to our limited knowledge of the beam energy and spectrometer angle/momentum settings were determined point-to-point in $(\theta{nq}, p_r)$ bins for each missing momentum setting, and added in quadrature for overlapping $p_r$ bins.
+For $\theta{nq} = 35^{\circ}, 45^{\circ}$ and $75^{\circ}$ (presented in this Letter) the overall kinematic uncertainty varied up to 6.5%.
 The overall systematic uncertainty in the cross section was determined by the quadrature sum of the normalization and kinematic uncertainties.
 This result was then added in quadrature to the statistical uncertainty (25-30% on average) to obtain the final uncertainty in the cross section.